Biden Administration Plans to Tighten Methane Emissions Regulations

 Learn what the new regulations will require and how Viper can help

 The Biden administration announced plans to significantly tighten regulations against methane emissions from domestic oil and gas drilling at the United Nations Climate Change Conference, also known as COP27, in Egypt on November 11.
-New regulations will require oil and gas operators to use remote sensing technology to identify and address large methane leaks and routinely monitor all well sites.
+New regulations will require oil and gas operators to use remote sensing technology to identify and address large methane leaks and routinely monitor gas production at all well sites.

 The United States is once again a global leader in confronting the climate crisis, and we must lead by example when it comes to tackling methane pollution – one of the biggest drivers of climate change.